Jonas Šliūpas: Freethinker and writer

 Šliūpas continued to write and publish various works.
 In 1928, Lietuvos aidas published his long essay, which he called his political testament, on the perfect state and government that would eliminate social inequality.
 In 1929, he wrote and published a historical work on the Reformation in Lithuania and the Radziwiłł family.
 In 1930, he republished his Tikri ir netikri šventieji.
 In the foreword, he explained that the second edition was prompted by the scandal of Konstantinas Olšauskas, a Catholic priest who was accused of murdering his suspected lover, and attacked the Catholic Church.
 A priest sued Šliūpas for slander and he received a one-month suspended prison sentence. Šliūpas appealed to the Lithuanian Tribunal, but the sentence was upheld.
 In 1932, he wrote a work on the Baltic mythology in which he still relied on already outdated and discredited theories and authors, such as the Thracian origin theory of Jonas Basanavičius or the dubious mythology of Theodor Narbutt.
 A year later he published a review of the Catholic Church activities in independent Lithuania since 1919.
 He also published translated works of freethinkers, including A History of Freedom of Thought by J. B. Bury (in 1923), Comparative Religion by Joseph Estlin Carpenter (1926), two works by Joseph McCabe that argued against the notion that the Church preserved and built the Western civilization (both in 1937), a work by Robert G. Ingersoll (1937), The Evolution of the Idea of God by Grant Allen (1938).

 World War II and death

-As a birthday gift, he received tickets to United States and traveled there in summer 1936.
 Together with his wife and son, he sailed from Gothenburg to New York aboard SS Drottningholm on 2 May 1936.
 In United States, Šliūpas delivered speeches and lectures in twenty different communities of Lithuanian Americans, including Pittsburgh, Detroit, Grand Rapids, Chicago.
 He also attended the 25th anniversary celebration of the Lithuanian National Cemetery near Chicago and the 50th anniversary congress of the Lithuanian Alliance of America in Cleveland. Šliūpas promoted the activities of the Freethinkers' Society of Ethical Culture and asked Lithuanian Americans for financial support.
 He returned to Lithuania on 22 July. Šliūpas traveled to United States again in 1939 to attend the New York World's Fair – his daughter Aldona helped organizing the Lithuanian exhibition.
 He arrived to New York aboard MS Gripsholm three days before the outbreak of World War II. Šliūpas hurried back to Lithuania.
-Reportedly he told an acquaintance that he could not remain in United States because work awaited in Lithuania – during the first war, Lithuania regained independence so maybe during this war it could regain Vilnius and Königsberg.